JuanVDW/PCNSE/Decryption.md

 * Steps in this process are:
     * Client sends request to external server through firewall
     * Firewall intercepts the SSL request
-    * Firewall then contacts the external server and sends that server the FW cert
+    * Firewall then contacts the external server and requests the server cert
     * External server responds with its server certificate; firewall validates certificate
     * The SSL session is then established between the server and the firewall
     * The firewall then sends a copy of the remote server cert, signed with the FW SSL certificate